 -

-Stretch behavior and comfort
+Strength and comfort

 -

-Cost positioning (mass market vs premium)
+Cost positioning (mass market vs. high-end market)

 -

-Stand out in competitive markets
+Stand out in a highly competitive market

 -

-Maintain consistency across collections
+Maintain consistency across all series.

 -